 Some examples include emissions from employee business travel and contractor-owned vehicles.

 There are different methodologies used to account for Scope 2 emissions.
 Prior to 2015, the Greenhouse Gas Protocol recommended using location-based (also referred to as ‘grid-based’) emission factors to calculate Scope 2 emissions.
 In 2015, Scope 2 Guidance was revised to recommend that both a location based (grid based) and market based approach is used to calculate emissions.
-Read more: How to start reporting Scope 2 market based emissions.
+Read more: Scope 2 emissions calculations and how they differs from the traditional location-based method.

 Sustainability reporting challenges